2025 SMST SCHEDULE

 Division Set up:

-• 4-Team Bracket: 3-game round-robin group stage, with the two highest point teams playing in a championship.
+• 4-Team Bracket: 3-game round-robin group stage, with the two highest point teams playing in a final/championship.

 • 5-Team Bracket: 4-game round-robin group stage with the highest point team as champion.
 There is NO final/championship match for a 5-team division.